arielgalindoalbarran/Epromoters/README.md

 1.

 A [Conda](https://conda.io/docs/) installation with [Bioconda](https://bioconda.github.io/) channels is recommended to handle software dependencies.
-The CapStarr-Seq, ChIA-PET, ChIP-Seq and DNAse-Seq analyses requires to have [Snakemake](https://snakemake.readthedocs.io/en/stable/) installed through Conda.
+The CapStarr-Seq, ChIA-PET, ChIP-Seq and DNAse-Seq analyses require to have [Snakemake](https://snakemake.readthedocs.io/en/stable/) installed through Conda.